Last visit: July 6, 2023

 You’re in cheese and sausage country.
 Even so, there’s a surprisingly good variety of fare at American Family Field.
 And a lot of cheese and sausages.

-But my personal fave are still the sausages: bratwurst, hot dog, polish, Italian and (the hard to find and perhaps discontinued) Chorizo.
+But my personal fave are still the sausages: bratwurst, hot dog, polish and Italian.
 I tend to “eat for the cycle” and have one of each, then feel guilty watching the sausage race.
 The old-school brat, even with a change in vendors from Klement’s to Johnsonville, still delivers joy today.
-Have one with some sauerkraut and secret stadium sauce, as has been done at Brewers games for nearly 50 years, and let the happy wash over you.
+Have one with some sauerkraut and secret stadium sauce, as has been done at Brewers games for 50+ years, and let the happy wash over you.
 It’s one of my favorite dishes in all of baseball.

 Considering the team is named the Brewers, the park was originally named after a brewer, and the city has a great beer culture, you would expect this to be a beer haven.
 Alas, Miller so dominated the concessions for years, it was hard to find any local gems: you were likely drinking Miller or Leinenkugel’s.
 And the vendors’ offer is still limited to Miller (and Miller-owned brands including Blue Moon, Redd’s and Terrapin) or Leinie’s.

 This improved greatly recently.
 Today, there IS more interesting local stuff available, but you may need to change levels to get it.
-On the loge level at the Local Brews stand, you can get a pint from a number of amazing Wisconsin brewers including Lakefront, Wisconsin Brewing, New Glarus, Milwaukee Brewing, Titletown, Central Waters, Third Space, Good City, Raised Grain, City Lights, One Barrel, MobCraft, Fox River Brewing, Hinterland, Specher and Point Brewing.
+On the loge level at the Local Brews stand, you can get a pint from a number of amazing Wisconsin brewers including Lakefront, New Glarus, Milwaukee Brewing, Third Space, Good City, Vintage Brewing Company, One Barrel, Eagle Park, MobCraft, Specher and Point Brewing.
 Other levels offer a more limited selection smattered about.
 You can also find stuff from Hofbrau and Hacker Pschorr if German beer is your bag, as well as a pricy 12-oz can of famed local gem, New Glarus’ Spotted Cow.
 The great beer may not be everywhere like in the best of the best beer parks, but Milwaukee’s ballpark is now indeed a beer haven.

 The thing is, the “drive in” part often happens hours before game time.
 The tailgating in terms of both quantity and quantity feels more like a college football game.
 KC, Oakland, Texas and the White Sox have some scene, but really there’s no baseball tailgate like this one.
 The number of hibachis, cornhole games, and coolers will amaze you.
 Picture it as a giant pop-up bar with cheap beer prices.
 While muted on bad weather days and on weekday day games when the kids are still in school, summer weekends are particularly lively.
 It’s as good as any bar in town.